Traditional Israeli Food – Is there such a thing?

 On the Hummous, Felafel & Pita Trail

-Hummous, hamos, houmous, hommos, hommus, hummos, or hummus is a dip or a spread made from cooked, mashed chickpeas blended with tehini paste, olive oil, lemon juice, salt and garlic.
+Hummous, hamos, houmous, hommos, hommus, hummos, or hummus is a dip or a spread made from cooked, mashed chickpeas blended with tahini paste, olive oil, lemon juice, salt and garlic.
 Sometimes it is rich and creamy, sometimes thick and chunky, whichever way, it is a taste sensation.
-Almost every cuisine of the Mediterranean countries and the Levant lays claim to hummous.
+Almost every cuisine of the Mediterranean countries and the Levant lays claim to hummus.

-If you're lucky enough to watch the hummous being plated in a restaurant it will definitely add to the gastronomic experience.
-From a huge bowl, containing a mountain of hummous, enough to feed an army, the chef takes a pestle, dips it in and scoops out the hummous onto a serving bowl.
+If you’re lucky enough to watch hummus being plated in a eatery it will definitely add to the gastronomic experience.
+From a huge bowl, containing a mountain of hummus, enough to feed an army, the chef takes a pestle, dips it in and scoops the hummus onto a serving bowl.
 He has been scooping for years and has perfected the art.
-With lightening speed, he drops the hummous, from the pestle, into the middle of a plate.
-With expert dexterity, he will spin the plate in one hand, manipulate the pestle and form a perfect circle of hummous around the edge of the plate.
-From another equally huge bowl, he takes another pestle and dips it into tehina (tehina is made from sesame seed paste, lemon, garlic and olive oil) then expertly drops the tehina into the center of the hummous, forming a small peak.
+With lightening speed, he drops the hummus, from the pestle, into the middle of a plate.
+With expert dexterity, he will spin the plate in one hand, manipulate the pestle and form a perfect circle of hummus around the edge of the plate.
+From another equally huge bowl, he takes another pestle and dips it into tahina (tahina is made from sesame seed paste – tahini, lemon, garlic and olive oil) then he expertly drops the tahina into the center of the hummus, forming a small peak.
 He sets the plate down, picks up a bottle of the darkest, thickest, richest and most aromatic olive oil that his grandmother, in the village, probably made last week.
-He holds the bottle of olive oil at shoulder height and drizzles the oil around the tehina.
-From another bowl, he takes chopped parsley and sprinkles it over the plate of hummous.
-Finally a sprinkle of paprika – and walla (Hebrew slang) - a perfect plate of hummous is ready to be served with freshly baked pita
+He holds the bottle of olive oil at shoulder height and drizzles the oil around the tahina.
+From another bowl, he takes chopped parsley and sprinkles it over the plate of hummus.
+Finally a sprinkle of paprika – and walla (Hebrew slang) – a perfect plate of hummus is ready to be served with freshly baked pita

-When Israelis say “Bo le na’gev k’tzat hummous” it literally means lets go out and "wipe a bit of hummous".
-To eat hummous like a true Israeli you will break off a small piece of pita and dip it into the hummous.
-You must then wipe the plate clean.
-Although good manners in some circles, but not the authentic way, you can scoop the hummous onto a fork and then spread it on the pita.
-Eating hummous this way you will identify yourself as a newcomer or tourist in Israel.
+To eat hummus like a true Israeli you will break off small pieces of pita, dip it into the hummus and then eat it, eventually wiping the plate clean.
+Although good manners in some circles, but not the authentic way, you can scoop the hummus onto a fork and then spread it on the pita.
+Eating hummus this way you will identify your as a newcomer or tourist in Israel.